-Author of more than a dozen books, Rajmohan Gandhi is a historian and biographer involved also in efforts of trust-building and reconciliation.
+Author of more than a dozen books, Rajmohan Gandhi is a historian and biographer involved in efforts for trust-building and reconciliation.

-From 1990 to 1992 he was a member of the Rajya Sabha (the upper house of the Indian Parliament).
+From 1990 to 1992, Rajmohan was a member of the Rajya Sabha, the upper house of the Indian Parliament.
 Earlier in 1990, he led the Indian delegation to the UN Human Rights Commission in Geneva.

-Associated from 1956 with Initiatives of Change (formerly known as Moral Re-Armament), Rajmohan Gandhi served as president of Initiatives of Change International for a two-year term, 2009-10.
+Associated from 1956 with Initiatives of Change (formerly known as Moral Re-Armament), Rajmohan Gandhi served as president of Initiatives of Change International in 2009 and 2010.

 Through writing, speaking, public interventions and dialogues he has been engaged for sixty years in efforts for reconciliation and democratic rights.